Boost your child's bone health

 Bones need foods from all the main food groups to stay strong and healthy.

-A couple of nutrients are particularly important for building strong, healthy bones: calcium and vitamin D.
+Two nutrients that are particularly important for building strong, healthy bones are calcium and vitamin D.

 Calcium is particularly vital during puberty when the bones grow quicker than at any other time.